 The Smith Center for the Performing Arts

-Do you know a local teacher who stands above the rest?
+Do you know a local CCSD teacher who stands above the rest?
 A teacher who goes above and beyond to put students first?
-Nominate an outstanding teacher today for the Heart of Education Awards.
-As a nominator, please be prepared to provide:
+Nominations are now closed for the 2021 Heart of Education Awards.

 Once a nomination has been submitted, each nominated teacher will receive an email notification to complete a separate online application.
 Teachers will be asked to write a 500-word-or-less essay describing how they have gone above and beyond to support their students.
-Teachers may log into the system, save a draft of their application and return at a later date to complete and submit.
-Completed applications must be submitted by 5 p.m. on January 31, 2017.
+Applications for the 2021 Heart of Education Awards are now closed.

-After the application process has closed on January 31, a panel of judges — including community leaders, education experts and event sponsors — will narrow the field to approximately 800 finalists.
-These finalists will be notified and invited to the Heart of Education Awards gala celebration, to be held on April 29, 2017 at The Smith Center for the Performing Arts.
+After the application process has closed, a panel of judges — including community leaders, education experts and event sponsors — will narrow down the field to the finalists.

-The Smith Center for the Performing Arts, along with The Rogers Foundation, launched The Heart of Education Awards with the goal of honoring, recruiting and retaining great educators in Southern Nevada.
+The Smith Center for the Performing Arts, along with The Rogers Foundation, launched The Heart of Education Awards with the goal of honoring, recruiting and retaining great educators in the Clark County School District.

 The Heart of Education Awards are supported by the CCSD, but unlike district-run initiatives, this program is managed by a group of community leaders who believe that our teachers should be recognized for their fine work.

-Anyone can nominate a teacher for The Heart of Education Awards.
+A nomination can come from a student, alumnus, parent, colleague, PTA member, community leader or anyone who is not related to the teacher and who knows his/her work.
 In order to complete the nomination form, a nominator should be prepared with the teacher’s name, school and CCSD email address (ex: firstname.lastname@example.org), as well as reasons for the nomination.
-This includes how the teacher has gone above and beyond to support students.
-Each teacher may receive up to three different nominations.
+This includes ways the teacher has gone above and beyond to support students.

 No. It is free to nominate a teacher and for teachers to apply for The Heart of Education Awards.

-The nominator must submit their nomination online by completing the nomination form.
+The nominator must submit their nomination online by completing the Nomination form.
 After submission of the nomination your teacher will be notified via email of your nomination.
-The teacher will be supplied with a link to follow in order to complete and submit the online application.
+The teacher will be supplied with a link to follow in order to complete the online application and submit it.

+Applications for the 2021 Heart of Education Awards are now closed.
 The nominated teacher will receive an email advising them that they have been nominated.
-A electronic link will be supplied in the email which takes the teacher to the portal where they will complete the online application.
+An electronic link will be supplied in the email which takes the teacher to the portal where they will complete the online application.

-Finalists will be notified in the spring of 2017.
+Finalists will be notified via email in Spring 2021.
 The number of Finalists is dependent upon the number of qualified applicants and will not exceed 850.
-The top 20 winners will be announced at The Heart of Education Awards ceremony on April 29, 2017.

 Yes, but past cash award winners are not eligible for three years after the year they received the award.

-Finalists will be included in a souvenir booklet, to be distributed at the Heart of Education Awards.
-They will also receive a printed certificate honoring them as a Heart of Education finalist, and two tickets to the ceremony.
-The top 20 winners selected by the judges will each receive a custom trophy and a cash gift of $5,000.
+Finalists will receive a printed certificate honoring them as a Heart of Education finalist, as well as an envelope of gifts courtesy of our Heart of Education sponsors.
+The top 20 winners selected by the judges will each receive a custom medal and a cash gift of $5,000.
 Each winner’s school will also receive a cash gift of $1,000 to be used for a program selected by the winning teacher.

 This is a community wide celebration for educators, and everyone who believes in the value of a great public education should participate.
 The Heart of Education Awards is not funded by CCSD and we encourage your participation.
 To find out more about the various sponsorship opportunities and to pledge your support, please send an email to email@example.com